embrace-io/react-native-example/README.md

 # react-native-example
-Example Code for usage from React Native
+Example Code for usage of Embrace in React Native

 ## iOS Integration

+Steps to Integrate:
 1. Start with the [iOS Quick Integration](https://docs.embrace.io/docs/ios-integration-guide) in order to add and initialize the Embrace SDK.
 1. Copy [EmbraceManager.h](/EmbraceManager.h) and [EmbraceManager.m](/EmbraceManager.m) into the `ios` React Native folder.
 This [guide](https://shift.infinite.red/beginner-s-guide-to-using-cocoapods-with-react-native-46cb4d372995) gives an example of placement and CocoaPod configuration.
 1. Copy [embrace.js](/embrace.js) into your JS codebase.
 Once complete, methods can be imported and called from this file.